jinyus/dart_beacon/Readme.md

 ## BeaconController

 An abstract mixin class that automatically disposes all beacons and effects created within it.
-This can be used to create a controller that manages a group of beacons.
+This can be used to create a controller that manages a group of beacons. use the included [BeaconGroup](#beacongroup)(`B.writable()`) instead of `Beacon.writable()` to create beacons and effects.

-NB: All beacons must be created with as a `late` variable and with the local BeaconCreator `B` instead of `Beacon`.
+NB: All beacons must be created with as a `late` variable.

 ```dart
 class CountController extends BeaconController {